-Prerequisite: ESL 645, one semester of 845AB or equivalent skills as determined by ESL placement process.
+Prerequisite: Equivalent skills as determined by ESL placement process or ESL 645 or one semester of ESL 845AB.

 An intermediate level life-skills course to help students who encounter writing difficulties on the job.
 Memos, cover letters, general business letters, resumes and job applications will be emphasized.